EmmaRamirez/nuzlocke-generator/README.md

 npm run serve
 ```

-Node 16 is recommended.
+Node 20+ is recommended.

 Note: closing the command prompt will stop the server!

 You can also click the `Clone or Download` button and select to download it as a zip file.
 You'll then want to use the `cd` command to navigate to the nuzlocke-generator folder.
-I'm available on Discord (emma#4085) or through Github issues if you have any questions.
+I'm available through Github issues if you have any questions.

 You should find it at `localhost:8080`.
 In order to check for updates, run the following